exoplatform/exo-documentation/docs/Administration.rst

        Instructions on how to edit certain aspects of eXo Platform, including website content, pages and sites.

+    -  :ref:`Removing an application from eXo Platform <RemovingApp>` Instructions on how to completely remove an application from eXo Platform.

     -  :ref:`Content Administration <ContentAdministration>`
        The way to access the Content Administration page where you can manage workspaces, drives, node types, metadata, templates, and